Lewis Warrington (footballer)

-Lewis Wesley Warrington (born 10 October 2002) is an English professional footballer who plays as a defensive midfielder for club Walsall.
+Lewis Wesley Warrington (born 10 October 2002) is an English professional footballer who plays as a defensive midfielder for club Tranmere Rovers.

 Career

 Everton

 Warrington began his career at Everton, joining the club at the age of six.
 In January 2022, he joined League Two side Tranmere Rovers on loan.
 Following the loan deal, he signed a new two-year contract.
 On 23 August 2022, he made his senior debut for Everton as a substitute in a 1–0 win over Fleetwood Town in the EFL Cup.

 He moved on loan to Fleetwood Town on 1 September 2022.

 On 26 July 2023 he moved on a season long loan to Championship side Plymouth Argyle.
 Having made only four appearances across the first half of the season, he returned to Everton in January 2024.

 Warrington made his Premier League debut for Everton when he came on as a substitute in a 1-0 win over Sheffield United at Goodison Park on 11 May 2024.

 On 4 June 2024, Everton announced that Warrington would depart the club upon the expiration of his contract.